department-of-veterans-affairs/vagov-content/pages/education/school-resources.md

                         </li>
                         <li>
                             <a href="https://www.benefits.va.gov/GIBILL/docs/SCO/Open_House_VAONCE_Scenario_5.pdf">
-                                Certification at a main and two extension campuses with non-standard terms
+                                Certification at a main and 2 extension campuses with non-standard terms
                             </a>
                         </li>
                     </ul>